Since this review was published, newer models have been released.

 I would not be doing you justice if it was not a standard procedure for us to thoroughly test each electric toothbrush I review here at Electric Teeth HQ.
 The Genius Pro 8000 is no exception.

 Weaknesses or vulnerabilities are often noticed from an early stage and on the whole electric toothbrushes from premium brands like Oral-B are well made and reliable.

-Of course some can go wrong, but there are usually covered under warranty.
+Of course, some can go wrong, but there are usually covered under warranty.

 With years of experience behind them, the Oral-B team have designed the 8000 to be just as good if not better than brushes of the past.

 I have studied the Genius and there are no obvious places or reasons for this brush to fail or suffer long term.
-The Black colour rubber does not show the muck and dirt quite like some other models but it does show things like white fluff or dust more obviously than other models.
+The Black color rubber does not show the muck and dirt quite like some other models but it does show things like white fluff or dust more obviously than other models.

-Generally speaking the the weakest point is the battery.
+Generally speaking, the weakest point is the battery.
 After repeated charges and discharges it can fail and should it, they are not easy to replace.
 Thankfully the lithium-ion battery technology now used in the 8000 is a step up over the old battery technology and should further improve long term reliability from the internal power source.
 You should get in the routine of depleting and recharging the battery regularly to reduce the chances of failure.

-The introduction of the smart travel case and smartphone holder offer up potential extra failure points, but to date they have both performed well.
+The introduction of the smart travel case and smartphone holder offer up potential extra failure points, but to date, they have both performed well.